dkmur/Stats/README.md

 ```
 Note 1: The geofence name used in MADmin is the Area name within Stats. <br>
 Note 2: in case a geofence consists of sub-fences these names will be stored in column ``Fence`` in stats_area.<br>
-Note 3: make sure to add new devices to ``table Area`` when expanding setup.
+Note 3: if MAD_DEVICE_INSERT=false, make sure to add new devices to ``table Area`` when expanding setup.
 I never remove origins as I want to keep the data collected.<br>

 #### 3.3 Manual Area definition
 - in ``config.ini`` set ``FENCE=box``